Chabs64/higgins-cop3330-assignment4part2/README.md

 Type Enter when your done tpying.

 Then it will prompt you for a description, keep it between 1 and 256 characters.
-Type Enter when your done tpying.
+Type Enter when your done typing.

 The completeness is set to incompleted by defualt.